To run fast we need muscles that are strong, powerful and efficient. And that’s where hill sprints come in…

 Later in training phases, you may find that one session every two weeks is sufficient for maintenance of strength, power and speed.

-An important factor, with hill sprints, is that they work best when included consistently.
+An important factor, with hill sprints: they work best when included consistently.
 Why is that?
 In short, they’re an important session for long term development.
 As such, they should feature throughout the training year.

 When should you include hill sprint workouts?